mvestola/plugin.video.quick.skip/README.md

 1. Use `left` and `right` arrow keys from your keyboard or remote control to skip to direction you want
 1. You can press `OK` key to change the time to skip from 180 sec -> 60 sec -> 10 sec.
 1. Close the dialog with `Esc` from your keyboard or `back` from your remote control.
 Or just wait for a few seconds and the dialog will automatically close.

+## Contact

+You can contact the developer by email: quick.skip@mvnet.fi

+For reporting bugs, use the GitHub issue tracker.